santimattius/cmp-intro-talk-example/README.md

-# KMP Compose Gradle Skeleton
+# Build iOS and Android apps 100% in Kotlin with Compose Multiplatform

 This is a Kotlin Multiplatform project targeting Android, iOS.